CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 When the player catches a "Slow Ball" bonus, the ball slows down.
 It will return to the normal speed after 10 seconds.

-- In the Bonus:
+- In the bonus:
-  - In "If touching paddle" add (before deleting the clone):
+  - in "If touching paddle" add (before deleting the clone):
     - if bonus = 2 then
       - broadcast "Bonus Slow Ball"
 - In the Ball:
-  - Wait for the "Bonus Slow Ball" message
+  - wait for the "Bonus Slow Ball" message
-    - If the ball is not slow yet
+    - if the ball is not slow yet
-    - Set the speed to 5
+    - set the speed to 5
-    - Broadcast a "Coundown Slow Ball" message that we will catch in the ball itself
+    - broadcast a "Countdown Slow Ball" message that we will catch in the ball itself
-  - Wait for the "Coundown Slow Ball" message
+  - wait for the "Countdown Slow Ball" message
-      - Wait 10 seconds
+      - wait 10 seconds
-      - Change the speed back to 8
+      - change the speed back to 8

 ![](assets/code/bonus-slow-ball.svg)